GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 # MCM Service Discovery in OCP 4.3 Clusters

-IBM Multicloud Manager allows to discover services among the connected managed clusters.
+IBM Multicloud Manager provides feature to discover services among connected managed clusters.

 In this documentation we will see the following
-- Configuring DNS in Managed Cluster (Redhat Openshift Container Plantform 4.3)
+- Configuring DNS in Managed Cluster for Service Discovery
-- Installation an sample application
+- Installing a sample application
-- Service Discovery related changes to be done in kubernetes objects
+- Kubernetes objects changes for Service Discovery

 Versions used :

 IBM Multicloud Manager 1.3.0

 Redhat Openshift Container Plantform 4.3

 ## Objective

-There is a MCM Hub cluster and it is connected with 2 other managed clusters D and E are.
+The MCM Hub cluster is connected with 2 managed clusters `d` and `e`.
 Both the managed clusters are installed with Redhat Openshift Container Plantform 4.3.

 <img src="images/01-clusters.png" >

-The frontend service deployed in Cluster d is going to call catalog service in Cluster e.
+The `frontend` service deployed in Cluster `d` is going to call `catalog` service in Cluster `e`.

 <img src="images/02-cluster-app.png" >